Category Archives: Daily Prayer

 4. The Way of the Cross.

-Lord Jesus, eternal Word of the Father, when you carried your Cross to Calvary, you met with your holy Mother Mary on the way, with the gaze of Her loving eyes.
-In that mutual gaze, Her Immaculate Heart was completely open to you, and your Sacred Heart was completely open to Mary.
-Grant that all our troubles, trials, and temptations may be surrendered into the silent communion you shared with your holy Mother in that mutual gaze, that you may restore us to your holiness and friendship.
+Lord Jesus, eternal Word of the Father, on the way of the Cross you met your holy Mother Mary, with the gaze of Her loving eyes.
+In that moment, Her Immaculate Heart was completely open to you, just as your Sacred Heart was completely open to Mary.
+Grant that all our troubles, trials, and temptations may be surrendered to the silent communion you shared with your holy Mother in that mutual gaze, that you may restore us to purity of heart, integrity of spirit, and to your divine friendship.

 5. The Crucifixion of our Lord Jesus Christ.

-Lord Jesus, Author of eternal life, you suffered a Sacred Death on the Cross for our salvation.
-Grant that, at the foot of the Cross, we may surrender all our burdens, sins, and illnesses to you with unbounded confidence in your Divine Mercy, that you may save us, sanctify us, and restore us to the Father, Son, and Holy Ghost.
+Lord Jesus, the Author of life, you suffered a most cruel death on the Cross in order to restore us to the house of the Father.
+Grant that we may surrender to your love at the foot of the Cross, and give you all our sins, burdens, and illnesses of body, soul and spirit, with unbounded confidence in your Divine Mercy, that you may save us, O Lord, sanctify us, and restore us to full communion with the Father, Son, and Holy Ghost.

 Prayer for a Loved One